 There are free trails for kids to do in the house and garden.
 In the house you can choose between the animal trail, perfect for younger kids, and the Agatha Christie packing trail.
 The animal trail involves spotting animal figures and ornaments around the house, and the more challenging Agatha Christie packing trail is a great way for children to investigate Greenway's collection as they help Agatha Christie and her husband Max Mallowan pack to go on an archaeological dig.

-The house trails are available to collect at the entrance to the house, and the garden trail is in visitor reception.
+The house trails are available to collect at the entrance to the house, and the Tea Time trail is in visitor reception.

 12. Make a trail with sticks